 It’s a term we hear all the time, but it has different meanings for different people.
 For us, it means doing what we can in our day-to-day life to maintain the environment.
 Over the past 51 years, there has been a huge shift in the way we live and we’ve seen the impact on the world around us.
 To ensure the sustainability of our environment and our city, we all need to take many small actions to improve our surroundings for future generations.
 We know that nothing beats the allure of the great outdoors when it comes to running!

-The Sustainability Program offers simple, easy to adopt choices to help you be a green athlete.
+The Calgary Marathon Sustainability Program offers simple, easy to adopt choices to help you be a green athlete.
 Read on to learn more about our efforts to make the Scotiabank Calgary Marathon a leader in race event sustainability:

 - Clusters of recycle, compost and waste bins placed around Stampede Park for the Health & Wellness Expo and Race Day.

 - Cups from along the route are collected in clear bags and recycled.

 - Compostable plates and cutlery are used by event staff and volunteers.

 - E-Newsletters and registration for all Scotiabank Calgary Marathon race weekend events are electronic.

 - Expo visitors and race participants are encouraged to walk, run, bike, carpool, or take transit with two C-train stops that service Stampede Park.